TechGrounds-Cloud8/cloud8-Killian97/assignments answers w3/SEC-05/SEC-05 answer.md

 ### Overcome challenges
-Me confusing myself alot by thinking to easy about.
+Me confusing myself alot by thinking to easy about the theory.

 ### Results